dgestep/big-code-bang/README.md

 ### View Side Configuration
-_src/main/resources/view_project.properties_

-The properties below are used to generate the source code for the client-side project.
-The values supplied are examples.
-It is expected that you provide your own values for your project.
+The below property values need to be set to generate the HTML project.
+The properties file is located at _src/main/resources/view_project.properties_

 **Note:** All properties are String values and must be surrounded by double quotes.